German stocks - Factors to watch on August 27

 ANALYSTS' VIEWS

+INFINEON - Credit Suisse starts the stock with "outperform" and a target price of 10.10 euros.

+BRENNTAG - UBS removed the stock from its European Support Services Least Preferred List

-THYSSENKRUPP - Nomura lowers to "neutral" from "buy", cuts price target to 15.50 euros from 17 euros.
+ZOOPLUS - Berenberg raises the stock to "buy" from "sell", lifts its price target to 63 euros from 47.50 euros.

 OVERSEAS STOCK MARKETS